Dynamics of Large Boson Systems with Attractive Interaction and a Derivation of the Cubic Focusing NLS in $\mathbb{R}^3$: Application: Derivation of The Focusing NLS in

 \section{Application: Derivation of The Focusing NLS in $\rr^3$}

-We provide two derivation of the focusing nonlinear Schr\" odinger equation.
-For the first derivation we will use the method of pair excitation developed in the previous sections and the second derivation will be via a method introduced by Pickl in \cite{Pickl, Pickl2}.
+We provide two derivation of the focusing NLS.
+For the first derivation, we employ the method introduced by Pickl in \cite{Pickl, Pickl2}.
+In the second derivation, we apply the works of Nam and Napi\'orkowski on the $N$-norm approximation of the many-body dynamics developed in \cite{NaNa}.